 Fixed Direct Debit customer, we will apply the £66/£67 grant as credit to your So Energy account each month, typically in the first week of the month.
 This grant will then be used to set your monthly Direct Debit £66/£67 lower than it otherwise would be.
-For most of our price-capped customers on our So Flex tariff, you monthly Direct Debit is still expected to rise to rise overall in October – the grant will only reduce the amount by which your Direct Debit will rise.
+For most of our price-capped customers on our So Flex tariff, your monthly Direct Debit is still expected to rise overall in October – the grant will only reduce the amount by which your Direct Debit will rise.

 You can confirm that your monthly Energy Bill Support Scheme grant has been applied by looking at your monthly statement, starting at the statement for the October period.
 It will appear as ‘Energy Bill Support Scheme’ on the first page of your statement.

 If your housing circumstances change during this 6-month period, for example if you leave or move home, you will still benefit from the appropriate portion of the total £400 discount.

 This grant also applies to students and other tenants renting properties where energy costs are included in your rental charges.
 In these circumstances, landlords who resell energy to their tenants should pass the discounted payments on appropriately, in line with Ofgem rules to protect tenants.
 However, most households on our price-capped So Flex tariff, will see their monthly payments rise overall from October – the Energy Bill Support Scheme will only offset the extent to which energy costs rise.